ab3llini/carbon/README.md

 # carbon
-An attempt to replycate micrograd in rust
+An attempt to replicate micrograd in rust